zcold/wavedrom/README.md

-# wavedrom
+# Wavedrom

-wavedrom syntax highlighting and compilation to svg
+Wavedrom syntax highlighting and compilation to svg.

+The compilation is build upon https://github.com/BreizhGeek/wavedrompy.